Oxid15/Perceptron/README.md

 ```

 ### You don't have tensorflow model
 You can use this repository independently.
-Create and train models with simepl gradient descent algorithm that is implemented.
+Create and train models with simple gradient descent algorithm that is implemented.

 ```cpp
 #include<iostream>